 The alternative, on the other hand, comes with a mixed bag of feedback.
 While some customers praise Fivetran for its customer support, others complain about inefficiencies, delays, and the necessary reliance on support for solving common problems.

-User satisfaction is high on both platforms (4.9/5 - Keboola, 4.2/5 - Fivetran), which shows that choosing either product will help you speed up your data operations.
 Ultimately, the choice will depend on the specific features you need and the cost/benefit analysis.

 The cost of tooling is an important aspect when deciding which data platform will serve your company’s needs best.

 Both Keboola and its alternative, Fivetran, have the option to try the product for free.
 Fivetran offers a 14-day free trial, while Keboola has an always-free no questions asked plan.

 So, once the free aspect is over, how much do the platforms cost?
 Both data vendors charge proportionately to usage.

 Fivetran has a custom calculation of “monthly active rows” (MARs) and associated credits.
 You get charged for the number of rows that were inserted, deleted, or updated within a calendar month (aka Monthly Active Rows).
 However, it is a bit obscure how much that actually costs, because you need to convert MARs to credits and then credits to dollars.

 With Keboola, you get free 300 minutes each month.
 After that, Keboola charges 14 cents per processing minute.

 Keboola is also designed to streamline and automate all your data operations, not just ETL.

 So instead of separately selecting, acquiring, configuring and integrating an endless list of technologies to build your data stack, Keboola can achieve the same result with just one platform.